OtherLife.co presents

 No previous training or education is required.
 Our only assumption is that you have at least some ideas or some sense of a project that you want to develop.
 There are teenagers running successful philosophy Youtube channels and there are PhDs who have never published a blog post.
 Some participants will have an academic background, but on the internet frontier we're all still freshmen.

-Each work session is composed of 4 "work cycles."
-I provide participants a spreadsheet they can use to track every cycle of every session (if they wish to).
-A cycle is composed of a 45-minute work sprint, followed by a 10-minute break.
+Each work session is composed of two "writing cycles."
+A cycle is composed of a 45-minute sprint, followed by a 10-minute break.

 In the 45-minute sprint, everyone has their mics off; everyone promises to work only on original writing.
 There is some wiggle room in the definition of "writing," in the case of engineers or visual artists, for instance, but you get the point: The primary form of original thinking and creation germane to your primary intellectual or creative project.
 No email, no social media, etc.